What is Diabetes?

 Type 2 Diabetes

 Some women develop gestational diabetes during the late stages of pregnancy.
 Gestational diabetes is caused by the hormones of pregnancy or a shortage of insulin.
 Although this form of diabetes usually goes away after the baby is born, a woman who has had it and her child are more likely to develop diabetes later in life.
-In fact, women who have had gestational diabetes have a 35% to 60% chance of developing diabetes in the next 10-20 years, according to the CDC.

 Signs of Diabetes

-Many people with diabetes experience one or more telling symptoms, including extreme thirst or hunger, a frequent need to urinate and/or fatigue.
+Many people with diabetes experience one or more symptoms, including extreme thirst or hunger, a frequent need to urinate and/or fatigue.
 Some lose weight without trying.
 Additional signs include sores that heal slowly, dry, itchy skin, loss of feeling or tingling in the feet and blurry eyesight.
 Some people with diabetes, however, have no symptoms at all.

 How Many Have Diabetes?

-If Diabetes is Not Controlled
+If Diabetes is Not Managed